ImTheDoctor/online_courses-Frontend/README.md

 ## Features

-- All data fetching from backend via Axios
+- Data fetching from backend via Axios
-- For Authentication i use custom hooks (useLogin, useRegister and useLogout) and react-context Example for login and register
+- For Authentication I use custom hooks (useLogin, useRegister and useLogout) and react-context Example for login and register
 ```
 import { useLogin } from '/hooks/useLogin';